-Their calendar mirrors what they preach; they are generous in allocating time to spend with customers and employees.
-They have a dedicated telephone and e-mail address to be available to others.
+Their calendar mirrors what they preach; these leaders are generous in allocating time to spend with customers and employees.
+Also, have a dedicated telephone and e-mail address to be available to others.
 They are active users of social media to build bonds with their staff and the organization.
 Their tweets are their own.

 5. In the Trenches Solving Problems

 They handle customer complaints personally and use them to recover from service blunders and deepen customer loyalty.

 6. Enhancing Customer Relationships

 They keep in-house all business functions critical to building deep customer relationships.

 They don’t delegate critical activities that require their personal fingerprints.
 These leaders are actively involved in determining how customer engagement must look and feel.
 Also, participate in recruiting for key positions; their attendance in the interview process is commonplace.

 They openly and genuinely communicate their pain, believing that employees should see they suffer disappointment like everyone else.

 The “do as I say and not as I do” approach doesn’t work.

 It’s an insult to people’s intelligence and tags the leader as insincere and intellectually dishonest.